TestCentricity/testcentricity_web/README.md

 ## What's New

 A complete history of bug fixes and new features can be found in the {file:HISTORY.md HISTORY} file.

+###Version 3.0.7

+* Added support for connecting to and running your tests in desktop and emulated mobile web browsers hosted on Selenium Grid and Dockerized Selenium
+Grid environments.
+* Added `Environ.report_header` method that can be used to provide formatted test environment information in HTML test results.
+* Deprecated `TestCentricity::WebDriverConnect.set_webdriver_path` method because the correct WebDriver is now automatically set.

 ###Version 3.0.6